marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/maskr.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MASKR, mask, right justified

 .. _maskr:

-.. index:: MASKR

-.. index:: mask, right justified

 MASKR --- Right justified mask
 ******************************